stereoIII6/fraxio_framework/WhitePaper.md

 double ID or ID fraud.
 The ID shall not rely on any single point of failure like national ID cards or credit card details.

+## The Launch Plans

++ Test Net Launch [active]
+  We are creating the core contracts and the frontend of the framework on the rinkeby testnet as sandbox environment.
+All chain internal functions are thouroughly tested and audited before mainnet launches.

++ Artist & Designer Workshops [coming soon]
+  Physical and Online Workshops will teach creatives how to utilize the fractio framework for their purposes.
+The creatives can participate in the initial PYE token competition.

++ Core Mint [planned mid Q3]
+  The core mint is the initial minting ceremony of the first 7 Billion MLQ tokens and the entire SHK supply of 1618033 Million Tokens.
+  The tokens are the neccessary Collateral for the Main Milquidity Pools.

++ Private Mint
+  5 Billion MLQ tokens will be minted and sold to early adopters of the Fractio Framework.

++ Public Premint
+  1 Billion MLQ_IOU tokens will be auctioned to the broad public before the staking launches on mainnet.

++ Ethereum Mainnet Launch
+  The Fractio Framework launches on the Ethereum mainnet and allows users to create milquidity pools on mainnet.

++ PYE Token competition
+  Creatives compete against each other creating the most exiting interactive PYE token.
+The tokens created in this competition are going to be the first PYE tokens minted on the mainnet in history.

++ Public Mint
+  The day before the first PYEs are being auctioned on the market the public mint event will take place MLQ_IOU will be exchanged to MLQ and the Main Milquidity Pools will be open to the public.

++ Crosschain VRF Launch
+  In order to verify that tokens do not already exist on another chain we are developing the croschain vrf analyzer that makes sure that tokens can only exist once on all chains Fractio uses.

++ Private Premint
+  1 Billion MLQ_IOU tokens will be auctioned to the early adopters before the staking launches on mainnet.

++ xDai Mainnet Launch
+  The Fractio Framework launches on the xDai mainnet and allows users to create PYE Tokens.
+  It automatically veryfies that the tokens are globally unique.

++ Public Mint
+  The day before the first PYEs are being auctioned on the market the public mint event will take place MLQ_IOU will be exchanged to MLQ and the Main Milquidity Pools will be open to the public.

++ Bridge Launch
+  The bridge allows users to move the PYE tokens they own from on chain to another.

++ Airdrop Uno
+  500 Million MLQ Tokens + 50000 FRX Tokns will be distributed to frequent users.

 ## Projects